-Waste Not: 40+Savvy Yet Simple Ways To Make Less TrashBy Jhoana C
+Savvy Yet Simple Ways To Produce Less TrashBy Jhoana C

 Have you heard the reports lately of increasing waste and landfills reaching their maximum capacity?
 Have you heard of the effects of plastic waste on the environment?
-If the old us hadn’t been paying any attention to these things, we can turn over a new leaf and ensure that the new us are people who want to make a difference.
+If the old us hadn’t been paying any attention to these things, we couldn’t have turned over a new leaf and ensured that the new us are people who want to make a difference.
 There are plenty of ways to reduce waste by using biodegradable materials and recycling.
-There are also several small steps we can start taking to ensure the conserve the environment and ensure that the future generations still get to enjoy it.
+There are also several small steps we can start taking to ensure the conservation of the environment and ensure that future generations will still get to enjoy it.
 An online store has taken to social media to educate its followers on all the ways they can reduce waste at home.
 With the help of the Instagram page @reducewastenow, we can all say goodbye to the old wasteful us and say hello to the new and more conscious version.

 #1 Time to save rice water

 Some people may only seldom eat rice, but some of us need rice with most of our meals.
 Whichever one you are, it’s still helpful to know this conservation hack.
 Before cooking rice, you have to wash it.
 But don’t throw rice water out!

 We can use it to water our plants.
 It’s better than plain water because it will help plants grow due to the nutrients.
 Why waster perfectly good water by throwing it out?
 Mother Nature is going to love you for doing this simple thing.